Kin The Know

 The good news is that there are plenty of ways to strengthen your pelvic muscles and in some cases, you might want to speak to a pelvic floor physical therapist who can help you create a routine to build back your strength.

-Simple pelvic floor exercises such as squeezing and holding your pelvic muscles can help you to restore strength after birth.
+Simple pelvic floor exercises such as squeezing and holding your pelvic muscles can help you restore strength after birth.

-#6 Your labia could be different colours or shapes
+6. Your labia could be different colours or shapes

 As we mentioned, our hormone levels change throughout our pregnancy and this can have an impact on things like the colour and appearance of our labia.
-With a rise in estrogen and progesterone levels, you may experience an increase in blood flow to your labia that can make it appear darker.
+With a rise in oestrogen and progesterone levels, you may experience an increase in blood flow to your labia that can make it appear darker.

 Plus this rush of blood flow might cause the labia to retract or even appear larger.

-#7 Scar tissue in your vagina
+7. Scar tissue in your vagina

-If you experience a tear, you might experiment with excessive or raised scar tissue at the site of your tear.
+If you experience a tear, you might experiment with excessive or raised scar tissue at the site of your tear [8].
 A chat with your doctor can help you to figure out the best course of action.

 How long after birth can you have sex?

-In fact, many women who are breastfeeding report a drop in their libido and vaginal dryness that can make sex feel sore and uncomfortable.
+In fact, many women who are breastfeeding report a drop in their libido and vaginal dryness that can make sex feel sore and uncomfortable [9].

 Remember to take things at your own pace, communicate with your partner and know that your sex drive may pick up once your hormone levels adjust and your menstrual cycle returns.